Zuluft/ExplosionView/README.md

 ### Animation duration

-Animation duration controls, how much time should take one item's moving scene.
+Animation duration controls how much time should take one item's moving scene.

 Animation duration values for the items are distributed randomly between ```minAnimDuration``` and ```maxAnimDuration```.